SmashPhil/UpdateLog/README.md

 If you plan on showing images or icons inside the UpdateLog dialog window you'll also want to create a folder named `Images` inside the `UpdateLog` folder which will contain all of the textures used inside UpdateLog.

 **UpdateLog.xml**

+Quick Note:
+Due to the way xml handles the < > & ' and " characters, you cannot directly type them in in your UpdateLog.xml file.
+For the angle brackets < and > you can use square brackets \[ and \] which will be replaced with the angle brackets when being parsed in.
+I did this solely for simplicity sake.
+If there is a conflicting url with square brackets in it please let me know.
+Alternatively you can use the special characters which will be swapped when the xml document is built in code.
+These are...
+`&lt;` for `<`
+`&gt;` for `>`
+`&amp;` for `&`
+`&apos;` for `'`
+`&quot;` for `"`

 `<currentVersion></currentVersion>`
 The current version of the mod.
 This accepts a string so input whatever you like although the format for versions is *generally* x.x.x for major, minor, and patch versions.
 For example this project is currently on 1.0.0 due to its first release.